HWZen/sstl/readme.md

 # sstl: Specialized Standard Library

 ## Introduction
-sstl is a basic stl library.<br>
+sstl is a basic std library written in c++20.<br>
 This lib is not a full-fledged library.
 It only implements some useful functions and classes which very huge and redundancy in stl.

-sstl chases small, simple and performance, So if you want multithreading support, look for other libraries.<br>
+sstl chases small, simple and performance.<br>
+sstl should only be used in general environments.
+So if you want multithreading support , high compatibility high reliability or powerful functions, look for other libraries.<br>
-In general, sstl do not guarantee thread safety.
+In general, sstl assumes you are running in the following environment:
+* amd64 architecture
+* Windows 10 or above / Linux
+* use host compiler

+Author does not guarantee that sstl will still work properly in special environments (such as embedded development, big endian cpu, stand-alone compiler)

 ## Requirements
 * c++ compiler which supports [c++20](https://en.cppreference.com/w/cpp/20)